WasmEdge/WasmEdge/docs/book/en/src/embed/go.md

 ### WasmEdge AOT Compiler in Go

-The [go_WasmAOT example](https://github.com/second-state/WasmEdge-go-examples/tree/master/go_WasmAOT) provide a tool for compiling a WASM file into compiled-WASM for AOT mode.
+The [go_WasmAOT example](https://github.com/second-state/WasmEdge-go-examples/tree/master/go_WasmAOT) demonstrates how to compile a WASM file into a native binary (AOT compile) from within a Go application.

 ## Examples